baaastijn/dbt-postgresql-metabase-workshop/mkdocs/docs/part1setup.md

 ## Step 1: (optional) prepare a cloud Python environment

-> :man_mage: As explained previously, we will use OVHcloud products in this workshop.
+> :snake: As explained previously, we will use OVHcloud products in this workshop.
 It's optional, **you can skip this step if you prefer to use your own Python environment (your computer for example)**.

 This workshop needs a Python environment, with the ability to browse files easily.
 To be more visual and practical, we will opt for a Python notebook code editor.
 Most used ones in the world are JupyterLab and VSCode.
 We will create one in the cloud now.